 Please note that currently only Git repositories are supported.
 Any third party version control repositories need to be transferred to a proper Git repository on either Github or Bitbucket.

-How to change your connected Github or Bitbucket account
+How to change your connected GitHub, Bitbucket or GitLab account

-You will need to go to your Github or Bitbucket account and revoke access to Appcircle and then reconnect your account at Appcircle.
+You will need to go to your Github, Bitbucket or GitLab account and revoke access to Appcircle and then reconnect your account from Appcircle.